Finding the Best Wireless Router

 When wireless routers fail, it’s generally due to overheating.
 As routers run 24/7, they produce heat, so they should be set up in a ventilated space.
 Avoid placing your router on top of other devices or in a cramped spot with no airflow.
 Also, connecting too many devices on the same network may lead to overheating, even if it’s the best wireless router for home use.
 Be sure to read any safety manuals that come with your router.

 Depending on your internet service provider, it might be better and cheaper to buy your own router.
-Most ISPs rent you a router, not just lend it for the duration of your contract.
+Most ISPs rent you a router, not just lend it to you for the duration of your contract.
 In the long run, that means you’ll end up paying for that router, but you won’t get to keep it.

 It’s often better to have your own router to improve connection speed and stability.
 The routers provided by ISPs are far from high-end.
 They provide weaker signals, slower Wi-Fi speeds, and fewer advanced options.
 A good router is an investment, but we think it’s worth it.